zachlp2016/little_shop/extensions.md

 ## More Merchant stats, Part 1 (counts as 1 extention point)

-This extension requires the "many merchants sell the same item" extention

-When a merchant visits their dashboard, they see additional statistics:
-- comparison of their mark-up compared to the system average mark-up
-- how much of their revenue is profit

-When a merchant visits their merchant items page:
-- each item will show a a min/avg/max price for each item that is also sold by another merchant
-- if this merchant's price is the lowest (or tied to be the lowest), the price should be colored green
-- if this merchant's price is close to the average price, the price should colored orange
-- if this merchan'ts price is higher than the average price, the price should be colored red

-#### Mod 2 Learning Goals reflected:

-- Advanced ActiveRecord
-- Software Testing
-- HTML/CSS layout and styling

----

-## More Merchant stats, Part 2 (counts as 1 extention point)

 Build a Merchant leaderboard available on "/merchants" that all users can see:

 - Top 10 Merchants who sold the most items this month